Groovetube synth

 Overview

 The synth works by exploiting the different sounds produced around the edge of plasma stability.
-It is like a valve pre-amp with a plasma tube in the current supply line, and a separate voice oscillator to create an input signal.
+It is like a valve pre-amp with a plasma tube in the current supply line, with a separate voice oscillator to create an input signal.

 Two input channels are mixed down before being sent to the tube system.
 One of these is reserved for the tone generator, the other for audio line-in.
 Controls for input, plasma tube and output are grouped on the interface: